 The AMA sends a delegation (consisting of the three AMA presidents) to the WMA to propose, debate and adopt WMA policies and an advocacy agenda on global health issues.

 Several AMA delegates have been elected by WMA members to high-level leadership positions within the WMA, including WMA president and council chair.

 AMA's three presidents—Immediate Past President Jack Resneck, Jr., MD, President Jesse Ehrenfeld, MD, MPH, and President-elect Bruce Scott, MD, represented the AMA at the recent General Assembly meeting in Africa.

 WMA policies contribute to an international policy database that influences global health policy.
 The AMA’s large and well-developed policy base serves as a starting point for many of the WMA’s policies, both ethical and social.
 Explore WMA policies or learn how to join as an associate member.

-Recent AMA-led policies under consideration at the WMA include:
+Recent AMA-led policies at the WMA include: